neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/AdjustingOutput.rst

 Wrapping this into some container (if needed) in a lot of cases provides for enough possibilities to style the menu using CSS.
-In case it still is needed, it is possible to change the rendered markup of `Menu` using TypoScript. `Menu` is defined inside the core of TYPO3 Neos together with TYPO3 Neos.NodeTypes:
+In case it still is needed, it is possible to change the rendered markup of `Menu` using TypoScript. `Menu` is defined inside the core of Neos together with TYPO3.Neos.NodeTypes:

 *TYPO3.Neos/Resources/Private/DefaultTypoScript/ImplementationClasses.ts2*